 For example, let’s return to the new hire that works over lunch because they see a manager they admire doing the same.
 If they do this because they aspire to be like them, that’s identification.
 If, however, they mean to use this pattern of behavior as a way to convince the manager that they are “the right kind of person” to be promoted to a leader at the company, that becomes ingratiation.
 With ingratiation, we essentially manipulate someone else’s conformity bias to get something we want.

-Conformity bias in the workplace
+How conformity bias shows up in the workplace

 Recruiting